 Attribute Name Mandatory Attribute Description type No Defines how the multiple-select field will be rendered.
-Possible types are list (a selection list) or checkbox- grid (a grid of checkboxes).
-Default: list For the list type, if the placeh field is the same under all circu in a context where the enabled/disabled state of the styleclass No Defines the name of the CSS style class(es) assigned to the selection list.
+Possible types are list (a selection list) or check- boxgrid (a grid of checkboxes).
+Default: list For the list type, if the placeholder is defined in a context where the enabled/disabled state of the field is the same under all circumstances, then: styleclass No Defines the name of the CSS style class(es) assigned to the selection list.
 Default: no style class For the list type, if the placeholder is defined in a context where the enabled/disabled state of the field differs according to the circumstances, then: enabledclass No Defines the name of the CSS style class(es) assigned to the selection list if the field appears in an enabled context.
-Default: no style class disabledclass No Defines the name of the CSS style class(es) assigned to the selection list if the field appears in a disabled context.
-Default: no style class For the checkboxgrid type:
+Default: no style class